RGPtv/Orangepi-Pi-hole-Setup/README.md

 # Pi-hole Setup Guide for 🍊 OrangePi

-A simple setup to install [Pi-hole](https://pi-hole.net/) on an Orange Pi and automatically fix DNS resolution issues after reboot.
+A simple guide to install [Pi-hole](https://pi-hole.net/) on an Orange Pi, with support for both standard and Docker-based installations.
+It includes an automatic fix for DNS resolution issues after reboot.

-It was tested on OrangePi Zero 3.
+✅ Tested on **OrangePi Zero 3**.

 ---